wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Short description**

-When a rule has an ID technique that is not in Mitre database, the ID will appear in the alert but a warning message will be generated.
+If a rule has repeated Mitre Technique IDs, repeated IDs should not be shown in the alert.

 **Category**